USS Nitze (DDG 94) engineering department

-220915-N-EH998-1021 RED SEA (Sept.
-15, 2022) Logistics Specialist 3rd Class William Reno makes name tags aboard the guided-missile destroyer USS Nitze (DDG 94) in the Red Sea, Sept.
-15. Nitze is deployed to the U.S. 5th Fleet area of operations to help ensure maritime security and stability in the Middle East region.
+220914-N-EH998-1023 RED SEA (Sept.
+14, 2022) Sailors conduct aircraft firefighting drills aboard guided-missile destroyer USS Nitze (DDG 94) in the Red Sea, Sept.
+14. Nitze is deployed to the U.S. 5th Fleet area of operations to help ensure maritime security and stability in the Middle East region.
 (U.S. Navy photo by Mass Communication Specialist 2nd Class Cryton Vandiesal)

 |Date Taken: